ibexa/documentation-developer/docs/content_management/field_types/field_type_search.md

         - {name: ibexa.field_type.indexable, alias: ezkeyword}
 ```

-`alias` should be the same as field type ID.
+The `alias` should be the same as field type ID.

 ## Search field values